Saudi Arabia says corruption has claimed $100 billion over decades

 "The evidence for this wrongdoing is very strong, and confirms the original suspicions which led the Saudi Arabian authorities to begin the investigation in the first place."

-Saudi authorities arrested dozens of royals, businessmen and senior government officials on Saturday in a surprise anti-corrpution sweep.
-Those arrested included billionaire businessman Prince Alwaleed bin Talal, the former head of the royal court Khaled Al-Tuwaijri, and Saudi media mogul Waleed Al-Ibrahim.
+Saudi authorities arrested dozens of royals, businessmen and senior government officials on Saturday in a surprise anti-corruption sweep.
+Those arrested included billionaire businessman Prince Alwaleed bin Talal, the former head of the royal court Khaled Al-Tuwaijri and Saudi media mogul Waleed Al-Ibrahim.

+The Saudi central bank has frozen the personal accounts of people under investigation.
+And authorities in the United Arab Emirates have reportedly asked banks there for information about assets held by 19 Saudi royals and officials.

 Related: Arrested Saudi prince built empire from Riyadh to Silicon Valley

+Marriott (MAR), which owns the hotel, declined to comment on the situation at the Ritz citing "guest privacy."

+"We do not discuss the guests or groups with whom we do business or who may be visitors of the hotel," a spokesperson said.

-Saudi Arabia has established a new anti-corruption committee, headed by Crown Prince Mohammed bin Salman.
-It has the authority to investigate, arrest, issue travel bans and freeze the assets of those it finds corrupt.
+The arrests followed the establishment of a new anti-corruption committee headed by Crown Prince Mohammed bin Salman.
+It has the power to investigate, arrest, issue travel bans and freeze the assets of those it finds corrupt.

-The Saudi central bank said on Tuesday it had frozen the personal accounts of those involved in the investigation.
+Saudi officials say the arrests are part of an effort to clean house in support of the crown prince's push to overhaul the country's economy and end what he once called its "addiction" to oil.
+Sweeping changes are already happening, including subsidy cuts, new taxes and the end of a controversial ban on women driving.